FOSSCODY-1/K.P.M.A.L.Karunarathne/README.md

 ## Contribution
 If you want to contribute to this project, go ahead!
 Fork it and give it a try.
-Report issues to GitHub Issue Tracker.
+Please report issues to GitHub Issue Tracker.
 Send your contributions as pull requests.
 Any optimizations, improvements or new features are welcome!